Free reference · Updated 2026-08-03 · Program LIVE since 2026-07-04

 GET /api/wealth/trump-account?action=eligibility&birth_year=2026&has_ssn=yes&ssn_work_valid=yes&us_citizen=yes GET /api/wealth/trump-account?action=strategy&goal=education&child_age=3&budget_yearly=2500 GET /api/wealth/trump-account?action=rules&topic=contributions

-$0.15 per call.
-See the OpenAPI spec or llms.txt for full parameter docs, or browse the rest of the PulseNetwork of 65+ AI-native intelligence APIs.
+$0.15 per call, payable in stablecoins on 12 networks including USDC on Base and Solana and USD1 on BNB Chain (settled by Binance's B402 facilitator).
+No account, no API key.
+See the OpenAPI spec or llms.txt for full parameter docs, or browse the rest of the PulseNetwork of 75+ AI-native intelligence products.

 Primary sources: